 a.
 Cars should be rented based upon a demonstrated need (i.e., no University pool car is available or appropriate, no public transportation is available, several locations will be visited).

 d.
-Physical Damage insurance coverage on the rental car should be obtained using the least expensive option.
-Physical Damage insurance coverage on the rental car is usually automatically provided when a Travel Card is used to pay for the car rental.
-When the Travel Card is in the name of the driving employee, and the rental is less than 14 consecutive days, the individual should decline additional coverage (e.g., CDW – collision damage waiver and LDW- loss damage waiver).
-This coverage is only available for vehicles with less than eight seats, including the driver seat.
+Physical Damage insurance coverage on the rental car is automatically provided when a Corporate Card is used to pay for the car rental, except in unusual circumstances (e.g., rental in certain foreign countries, vehicles with more than eight seats).
+See Visa Commercial Card Guide To Card Benefits for more information.
+When not provided via Corporate Card use, Physical Damage insurance coverage on the rental car should be obtained using the least expensive option.
+When the Corporate Card is in the name of the driving employee, and the rental is less than 14 consecutive days, the individual should decline additional coverage (e.g., CDW – collision damage waiver and LDW- loss damage waiver).
+This coverage is only available for vehicles that hold eight or fewer people, including the driver seat.
 Additionally, high performance vehicles and antique vehicles are expressly excluded from coverage.
-International coverage is provided outside a group of specific countries that are excluded by the University’s Travel Card provider.
+International coverage is provided outside a group of specific countries that are excluded by the University’s Corporate Card provider.
 For additional information, contact the Office of Risk Management.

-In the event of a loss on a rental vehicle with coverage provided by the Travel Card, Risk Management is to be notified immediately regarding the accident.
+f.
+In the event of a loss on a rental vehicle with coverage provided by the Corporate Card, Risk Management is to be notified immediately regarding the accident.
 If notice is not immediate, the University department may be held completely responsible for the damage to the vehicle.

 a.
-Reimbursement of mileage shall be limited to:
+Reimbursement of mileage shall be limited to the lesser of:

-ii. the distance that the University vehicle would have traveled if used.
+- the distance from the University to the destination (i.e., the distance the University vehicle would have traveled if used).

 b.
 Personally owned vehicles used for University-related business should be properly registered and inspected and appropriate for the intended use, as determined by the driver of the car.